open-organization/open-org-leaders-manual/knuth-planning-for-the-future.md

 ### 3. "Constant change" doesn't mean "total chaos"

-At the heart of "try, learn, modify" is [a state of constant change](https://opensource.com/open-organization/18/10/open-leader-creativity-guide).
-We all know change is hard.
+At the heart of "try, learn, modify" is a state of constant change.[^open-leader-creativity] We all know change is hard.
 We experience it personally and we see it every day in our work and lives.
 This basic human truth substantially complicates the reality we face: having to continuously adjust our work to suit the changing environment.

 Even people who embrace "agile" can have hard a time with change.
 We have a reflex to resist it, question it, avoid it, and fear it.
 It makes us uncomfortable and insecure.
 Even people who purport to love and embrace change can have a hard time with it.